freeCodeCamp/guide/pages/docs/certificates-guide/target-the-same-element-with-multiple-jquery-selectors/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Target the same element with multiple jQuery Selectors"
+title: "Target the same element with multiple jQuery Selectors"
+parent: "certificates-guide"
 ---

 The multiple jQuery selectors are: